 However, when using an electric smoker, you can cook at much lower temperatures than propane smokers.
 Cooking at low temperatures is useful for cold smoking foods and cooking delicate foods such as fish.

 2. How Convenient Are They?

-When comparing an electric vs. a propane smoker, it’s essential to look at their convenience and ease of use.
-This point is crucial for people who are just beginning to learn about smokers.
+When comparing an electric vs. a propane smoker, it’s essential to look at their convenience and how easy is it to use.

 Beginners find electric smokers especially easy to use because you simply plug them in to start using them.
 You don't have to go through the complicated process of connecting a propane tank to the smoker.
 However, a downside of electric smokers is that you can’t take them camping unless you have get an outdoor generator.

 Controlling temperature is much easier with electric smokers.
 The dials on electric smokers make it easy to set a specific temperature, set a timer, and leave the food cooking while doing something else.
 Many electric smokers also feature a digital display that is simple to read.